 International Transfers: Intra-Group and Third-Party Vendors

-CCP transfers limited personal data to the Cleveland Clinic Foundation located in the US.
-The Cleveland Clinic Foundation (CCF) acts as a joint controller in relation to certain administrative functions.
+CCP transfers limited personal data to CCF located in the US.
+CCF acts as a joint controller in relation to certain administrative functions.
 The international transfer of personal data from CCP to the CCF is governed by EU Commission-approved Standard Contractual Clauses for controllers, taking into account appropriate technical and security safeguards.
 You may request a copy of the relevant sections of these agreements by contacting us in one of the ways set out later in this Privacy Notice in the ‘Contact Information’ section

 b) Third Party Suppliers